emergencyindex/emergencyindex.com/README.md

 ...replace `_projects/2011` what a specific sub-module (e.g. `assets/img/2015`)

 see [.gitmodules](https://github.com/emergencyindex/emergencyindex.com/blob/master/.gitmodules) file for reference to all the different modules used in this repository.

+to pull in updates from sub-modules run:

+$ `git submodule update --recursive --remote`

 #### Jekyll (for local development)